Best Consignment Stores in Chicago That Pick Up (2026)

 What consignment stores in Chicago will pick up my furniture for free?

-Sale Advisor offers free pickup for consignment items anywhere in the Chicago area.
+Sale Advisor offers pickup for consignment items anywhere in the Chicago area.
 Most traditional consignment stores require you to drop items off yourself.
-Sale Advisor comes to your home, catalogs everything, and handles the entire process — including delivery to the buyer through their own moving team.
+Sale Advisor comes to you, catalogs everything, and handles the entire selling and delivery process through their own moving team.

 How much do consignment stores in Chicago charge?

 Commission rates vary by service type.
-Traditional consignment stores typically take 40–60% of the sale price.
-Estate sale companies take 30–50%.
-Full-service consignment companies like Sale Advisor take a percentage of the sale price with no upfront cost.
-DIY platforms like Facebook Marketplace are free to list but require significant time investment on your end.
+Traditional consignment stores typically take 40 to 60% of the sale price.
+Estate sale companies take 30 to 50%.
+Full-service consignment services like Sale Advisor take a percentage of the sale price with no cost.
+Selling online yourself is free to list but requires significant time investment on your end.

 How long does it take to sell furniture on consignment in Chicago?

-It depends on the item, pricing, and platform.
-Traditional consignment stores may take weeks to months — items just sit until the right person walks in.
+It depends on the item, pricing, and approach.
+Traditional consignment stores may take weeks to months.
+Items just sit until the right person walks in.
 Estate sales happen over one weekend, but items are priced to sell fast, often below market value.
-Multi-platform consignment services like Sale Advisor list across every marketplace simultaneously, which generally leads to faster sales at competitive prices because more buyers see the listing.
+Full-service consignment services like Sale Advisor get your items maximum exposure to buyers, which generally leads to faster sales at competitive prices.

 It depends on your time and how many items you have.
-Facebook Marketplace is free but requires photographing, listing, messaging, negotiating, and coordinating pickup for every item — plus dealing with no-shows, lowballers, and safety concerns.
+Selling online yourself is free but requires photographing, listing, messaging, negotiating, and coordinating pickup for every item plus dealing with no-shows, lowballers, and safety concerns.
 For a single small item, DIY may be worth it.
 For multiple items or large furniture, a consignment service saves significant time and eliminates the hassle entirely.

 What types of items do Chicago consignment stores accept?